Create a Social Media Strategy for Your Restaurant

 Easy Social Media Tips to Promote Your Restaurant

 As a restaurant owner, you may feel completely overwhelmed when thinking about a social media marketing strategy.
 After all, you are in charge of the day to day operations of running your restaurant, including hiring and firing, food orders, cooking, bookkeeping, maintenance and other responsibilities.
-So I get why you’d be hesitant to add marketing to your list of job duties.
-But here’s thing: social media is not going away.
+Now add marketing to your list of job duties.
+But here’s the thing: social media is not going away.
 It is going to become even more important for businesses in the future.

 Think about it: people don’t use the yellow pages to look up information — they Google it.
-My 74-year-old grandmother has an iPad, cell phone and is active on Facebook.
 Pretty soon there will be no generation divide between internet users and non-internet users.
 It will just be a way of life.
 While traditional advertising methods still work, now is the time to start getting really comfortable marketing your restaurant online and leveraging the power of social media to grow your business.

 Choose the Right Social Media for Your Restaurant